 California Evidence-Based Clearinghouse for Child Welfare

 Describes evidence-based programs designed to ensure the safety and well-being of children and youth in their homes and prevent their initial placement or reentry into foster care.
-The programs also aim to support and stabilize families that have come to the attention of child welfare services.

 Improving Policies and Services Supporting Successful Reunification [Webinar]